-The Limitations section of the AFM presents those FGS operating limitations appropriate to the aeroplane model as established in the course of the type certification process, and as necessary.
+The Limitations section of the AFM presents those FGS operating limitations appropriate to the aeroplane model as established in the course of the type certification process, and as necessary (Ref.
+CS 25.1581(a)(1) and CS 25.1583).
 FGS operational limitations (should any exist) should specify, any configuration/envelope restrictions, if and as applicable.